dhvyas7/cse-15l-lab-reports/week1/instructions.md

 Now that you're logged in try typing some commands like:

-To display all directories and files within the current directory `ls`
+To display all directories and files within the current directory (see pwd for info on how to see the current directory) `ls`

 To switch into the perl5 directory
 `cd perl5`

-To show the absolute path to the present working directory `pwd`
+To show the absolute path(i.e. relative path from root) to the present working directory `pwd`

 To close the connection to the ieng6 server